vidhessh/FinQL-Natural-Language-SQL-Finance-Assistant/README.md

 > **“How much did I spend on dining in June?”**

-The application automatically converts the question into SQL using **LLaMA 3.1 via the Groq API**, executes it on a transaction ledger using a **custom JavaScript SQL engine**, and returns a concise financial insight in plain English.
+The application automatically converts the question into SQL , executes it on a transaction ledger using a **custom JavaScript SQL engine**, and returns a concise financial insight in plain English.

 Think of it as **ChatGPT for your bank transactions**.